German flights hit by security staff strike

 FRANKFURT (Reuters) - Passengers travelling through Germany’s Duesseldorf and Cologne airports suffered a second day of disruption on Friday as security personnel continued a strike over pay.

-Duesseldorf, Germany’s third largest airport, cancelled around 130 out of 560 flights, while at the smaller Cologne/Bonn airport, a further 40 were scrapped.
+Duesseldorf, Germany’s third largest airport, canceled around 130 out of 560 flights, while at the smaller Cologne/Bonn airport, a further 40 were scrapped.

 Those passengers at Duesseldorf with flights that were still running faced queues of up to two hours to have their coats, bags and shoes x-rayed.